banago/PHPloy/readme.md

 ## Purging

 In many cases, we need to purge the contents of a directory after a deployment.
-This can be achieved by specifing the directories in `deploy.ini` like this:
+This can be achieved by specifing the directories in `phploy.ini` like this:

     ; relative to the deployment path
     purge[] = "cache/"